apache/datasketches-server/README.md

 of an error partway through an array the server will return an error, but the effects of any requests processed up to that point will be retained.

-JSON input may be passed in via either POST or GET.
+The server accepts JSON input presented via either POST or GET.

 ### Sketch Families